 With the election of right-wing Prime Minister Kyriakos Mitsotakis – this delicate balance has not just been tipped.
 It’s been set ablaze.

 Running a traditionally ‘Law and Order’ campaign, a central promise of his platform was to ‘clean up Exarcheia’ – to save local Greeks from the anarchists, drug dealers, and criminals that lie within.
 Those of you who recognize this rhetoric may remember promises to ‘clean up’ neighborhoods that are traditionally non-white and working class from leaders across the West – promises requiring the use of violence to be kept.
 See: Reagan’s War on Drugs, Thatcher’s crack-down on crime, and now Mitsotakis’ seizure of Exarcheia.
-On Monday, August 26th of this year, the police carried out an unparalleled raid on the neighbourhood.
+On Monday, August 26th of this year, the police carried out an unparalleled raid on the neighborhood.
 At just after five in the morning they arrived decked out in riot gear to attempt to evict all those living in the anarchist settlements.
-Breaking their self imposed police border, fully armed officers could be found on every corner of the neighbourhood.
-And for the first time since I have known Exarcheia, the streets were eerily empty.
+Breaking their self imposed police border, fully armed officers could be found on every corner of the neighborhood.
+And for the first time since I have known Exarcheia, the streets were empty.

 Upon a quick Google search of ‘Exarcheia’, it may seem easy to justify that Exarcheia needs cleaning up.
 One will find videos of anarchists throwing molotov cocktails, and clashing with police.
 Pictures seem to be plastered across the web of an Exarcheia engulfed in flames.
-These articles damning the neighbourhood as a monolith seem to have a point, the same three videos of masked men acting as universal proof.
+These articles damning the neighborhood as a monolith seem to have a point, the same three videos of masked men acting as universal proof.